TAMustafa/ResumeCheckerAPI/backend/README.md

 uvicorn app:app --reload
 ```

-The API will be available at `http://localhost:8000`
+The API will be available at `http://localhost:8000`.

+In production, the API is accessible at `http://cv.kroete.io` (HTTP, no SSL currently).

 ## Usage